 To align with the start of the academic year, LFRS staff have been delivering Road Sense in schools across Lancashire.
-As part of the delivery, we supply the teacher with a feedback form, so that we can evaluate how effective both our package and delivery is.
+As part of the delivery we supply the teacher with a feedback form, so that we can evaluate how effective both our package and delivery is.

-During the January to March 2022 period teachers were asked whether they thought the session will have positively influenced the behaviour of children regarding road safety, 93% recorded that they felt the package and delivery was outstanding in achieving this and the remaining 7% recording the achievement as good.
+During the October to December 2021 period teachers were asked whether they thought the session will have positively influenced the behaviour of children regarding road safety, 83% recorded that they felt the package and delivery was outstanding in achieving this and the remaining 17% recording the achievement as good; with no sessions being marked as satisfactory or inadequate.